VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

      agent will periodically poll for current weather data for the configured locations and publish the results to message bus.

-The set of points returned from the above queries would depends on the specific weather data provider, however the point names returned would be from the standard schema.
+The set of points returned from the above queries depends on the specific weather data provider, however the point names returned are from the standard schema.

 Note:

-  1. Since individual weather data provider can support slightly different sets of features, users should be able to query for the list of available features.
+  1. Since individual weather data provider can support slightly different sets of features, users are able to query for the list of available features.
 For example a provider could provide daily weather forecast in addition to the hourly forecast data.